 Transition Economics Maturity Models

 Transition Economics (TE) Maturity Modelling’s Goal is to recognize countries and policy which maintain a sustained Economic Advance-Trending.

-A summary chart of TE-Mature Economic Injectors and Policies are listed below; also see an introduction to Transition Economics here.
+A summary chart of TE-Mature Economic Injectors and Policies are listed below; and our Transition Economics HomePage is here.

 Transition Economics Maturity Levels

 How would you describe the United Nations after 70-years of operation?
 Would you describe operations here as a reactive cost-center, or as a proactive profit-center?
 And in which direction do you see them headed.
 The same question can be asked of your own Government too of course.

 JFK famously said: those that prevent peaceful revolution make violent revolution inevitable.
-Change is needed in our current approach to building our economies; but just as a car speeding toward a cliff is not assisted by accelerating, slowing nor stopping, there are good change decisions and bad ones.
+So a Change is needed in our current approach to building our economies; but just as a car speeding toward a cliff is not assisted by accelerating, slowing nor stopping, there are good decisions – and bad ones.